hotosm/fAIr-utilities/README.md

-# fairlib ( Utilities for AI Assisted Mapping fAIr )
+# hot_fair_utilities ( Utilities for AI Assisted Mapping fAIr )
 Initially lib was developed during Open AI Challenge with [Omdeena](https://omdena.com/).
 Learn more about challenge from [here](https://www.hotosm.org/tech-blog/hot-tech-talk-open-ai-challenge/)

-## `fairlib` Installation
+## `hot_fair_utilities` Installation

-fairlib is collection of utilities which contains core logic for model data prepration , training and postprocessing .
+hot_fair_utilities is collection of utilities which contains core logic for model data prepration , training and postprocessing .
 It can support multiple models , Currently ramp is supported.

 1. Install tensorflow ```2.9.2``` from [here] (https://www.tensorflow.org/install/pip) According to your os